 - Ethiopia — 33.0%

 Venezuela currently has the highest inflation rate in the world, with a recent increase to almost one million percent.
 Prices in Venezuela have occasionally changed so quickly that shops stopped labeling goods with prices and instead advised consumers to ask staff what each item was that day.
 A government overspending and printing significant amounts of additional money to cover its expenditures typically lead to hyperinflation.
-A level of runaway inflation that is known as an economic crisis.
+A level of runaway inflation is known as an economic crisis.

 Inflation and the Fed